The professional coaching revolution: opportunities or risks?

 • Minimum 1000 hours of coaching

-• At least 10 years of experience as a manager and/or executive in large groups
+• At least 10 years of experience as a manager and/or manager in large groups

 • Regular supervision...